-Start today with an orientation tour into the rich history and vibrant culture of this stunning city.
-Drive past Castle of Good Hope, Company Gardens and Houses of Parliament.
-Lunch is an experience at Bo-Kaap Kombuis, offering you an authentic Cape Malay cooking demonstration.
-Ascend Table Mountain (weather permitting) via the cableway for breathtaking panoramic views.
+Spend the day exploring Cape Town's highlights in the sunshine!
+The day begins with an orientation tour into the rich history and vibrant culture of this magical city.
+Drive past Castle of Good Hope, Company Gardens and Houses of Parliament, before ascending Table Mountain (weather permitting) via the cableway for breathtaking panoramic views.
+Lunch will be in the colourful neighbourhood, Bo-Kaap, where you get to help prepare delicious Cape cuisine, enjoying the warm spices and unique flavours.
 Today's exploration will be approximately 8 hours.